Southern Pacific 4449: Excursion service

 In 1981, No. 4449 was returned to its original Daylight colors for Railfair '81 and the opening of the California State Railroad Museum in Sacramento, California, along with Union Pacific Nos.
 844 (8444) and 3985.
-Prior to this trip, a Southern Pacific 6-chime whistle from a Cab forward type locomotive was mounted on the fireman's side and would remain on the locomotive throughout most trips in the 1980s.
+Prior to this trip, a Southern Pacific 6-chime whistle from a Cab-forward type locomotive was mounted on the fireman's side and would remain on the locomotive throughout most trips in the 1980s.
 In 1984, No. 4449 pulled an all-Daylight-painted train from Portland via Los Angeles to New Orleans, Louisiana and back, to publicize the World's Fair, with No. 8444 there too.
-The 7,477 mi round trip was the longest steam train excursion in the history of the United States.
+This 7,477 mi round trip was the longest steam train excursion in the history of the United States.
 However, this trip was not flawless.
 On June 11, No. 4449 was approaching Del Rio, Texas, still on its way to New Orleans, when the retention plate that holds the draw-bar pin in place somehow disconnected and fell in between the ties, allowing the tender and the entire consist to uncouple, while the locomotive accelerated all by itself.
 Fortunately, Doyle noticed this after checking the rear-view mirror and quickly applied the brakes.
 The locomotive backed up, the fallen parts were recovered, the connections were quickly repaired, and No. 4449 and the consist proceeded to run only slightly behind schedule.

 In 1986, No. 4449 went to Hollywood to appear in Tough Guys and pulled business trains for the SP.
-It had a notable moment in 1989 when it and No. 844 made a side-by-side entrance into Los Angeles Union Passenger Terminal in 1989 for the station's 50th-anniversary celebrations.
-The two locomotives then ran side by side on the Santa Fe and the SP's parallel main lines through Cajon Pass, although No. 4449 eventually had to stop due to an axle hot box.
+(Note: That same year, Nos.
+4449 and 8444 were scheduled to travel to Vancouver, British Columbia to participate in the Steam Expo event, as part of that year's World Exposition, but after Burlington Northern (BN) and Canadian Pacific both declined to allow either 4-8-4 on their trackage, their participation was cancelled at the last moment.)
+In 1989, Nos.
+4449 and 8444 reunited and made a side-by-side entrance into Los Angeles Union Passenger Terminal in 1989 for the station's 50th-anniversary celebrations.
+The locomotives then ran side-by-side on the Santa Fe and the SP's parallel main lines through Cajon Pass, although No. 4449 eventually had to stop due to an axle hot box.

-On April 26, 1991, No. 4449 returned to Railfair '91 in Sacramento, again with No. 844 and its newly restored cousin No. 2472.
+On April 26, 1991, No. 4449 returned to Railfair '91 in Sacramento, again with its newly restored cousin No. 2472 and Nos.
+3985 and 844.
 It attended the next year's NRHS Convention in San Jose with No. 2472 and No. 3985.
-On this trip, 4449 carried a member's Star Brass 5-chime whistle off a CB&Q M-4 class locomotive on the fireman's side.
+On this trip, No. 4449 carried a member's Star Brass 5-chime whistle off a CB&Q M-4 class locomotive on the fireman's side.